elazazy424/Quiz-Application/README.md

 # Quiz-Application
-A website using HTML &amp; CSS &amp; Java Script providing 10 questions and get the results at the end of quiz
+A website using HTML &amp; CSS &amp; Java Script providing 22 questions and get the results at the end of quiz using JSON file